awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

 *:_T_R_L56
 T:			The Left-Shift key.
  :
- :To capitalize letters on the right-side of the keyboard:
+ :To capitalise letters on the right-side of the keyboard:
  :
  :	1.)
 Move your A-finger to the LEFT-shift key and hold it down.
  :
  :	2.)
-Strike the key that you want to capitalize with your right hand.
+Strike the key that you want to capitalise with your right hand.
  :
  :	3.)
 Immediately swing your A-finger back to its home position.

 *:_T_R_L57
 D:aaa Pi aaa Lord aaa Jill aaa

-I:Try capitalizing each of the keys on the right-side:
+I:Try capitalising each of the keys on the right-side:
 *:_T_R_L58
 D:Joe Kip Leif Peg Olaf Ira Heidi